boschmotorsport/WinDarab/wiki/XY-Plot.md

         ![2D View](images/GoogleEarth-MapStyle.jpg)
     and then choose Clean for the map style
       ![Clean Style](images/GoogleEarth-Clean.jpg)
-    11. Use the windows _Snipping Tool_ to take a screen capture from one marker to the other, and save the capture as a jpeg
+    11. Use the Windows _Snipping Tool_ to take a screen capture from one marker to the other, and save the capture as a jpeg
       ![Screen Capture](images/GoogleEarth-Capture.JPG)
 4. In the WinDarab GPS data plot, set the capture of the map as the background
       ![GPS Map](images/GPSMap.JPG)